TobKed/label-when-approved-action/README.md

 or by anyone.
 It may be useful in repositories which requires committers approvals like [Apache Software Foundation](https://github.com/apache/) projects.

+It can be used in workflows triggered by "pull_request_review" or "workflow_run".
+When used on "pull_request_review" any workflows triggered from pull request created from fork will fail due to insufficient permissions.
+Because of this support for "workflow_run" was added.
+It should be triggered by workflows "pull_request_review" and requires additional input `pullRequestNumber`.
+Pull request number can be obtained by using [potiuk/get-workflow-origin)](https://github.com/potiuk/get-workflow-origin) action (see example [workflow-run-event](#workflow-run-event)).

 # Inputs and outputs

 ## Inputs